davewsmith/nginx-uwsgi-flask-starter/README.md

-This project provides a recipe for building a basic Virtual Machine with Ubuntu 18.04 (Bionic), and configuring nginx to run a simple Flask app via uwsgi, with nginx serving up the app's static files directly.
+This project provides a recipe for building a basic Virtual Machine with Ubuntu 18.04 (Bionic), that sets up a simple Flask application under uwgi to be reverse-proxied by nginx, with nginx serving up the static parts of the application directly.

 This is pretty much the configuration you'll need to deploy onto a Raspberry Pi under Raspbian Stretch, though there's nothing Pi-specific here.

 You may have found your way here after struggling to get a similar stack deployed.
 You've probably seen stackoverflow posts about weird problems